tytydraco/yessleep/out/The_House_of_Attics_and_Basements_Part_1.md

 The clock towered over me, reaching nearly all the way to the attic roof.
 Its body was built of carefully crafted wood inlay, dark cherry running in tight geometric patterns that curved into themselves, forming tiny fractals, the wood growing so thin in places that it seemed impossible any human carpenter could have built it.

 Strangest of all, near the base, a metal plate bore strange, runic letters that I couldn’t decipher.
-Below these, followed a list of names, numbers, and dates:
+Below these, followed a list of names, numbers and dates:

 Robert Brown, 7: Dec.
 1, 1692 - Jan.
 15, 1705